mqasimkh/uvm_lab_3/README.md

 #### yapp_exhaustive_seq

-Created `yapp_exhaustive_seq` sequence which is nested sequence where created handles for all seuqneces and then created them using `uvm_do` macro.
+To test all the sequences, created `yapp_exhaustive_seq` sequence which is nested sequence where created handles for all seuqneces and then created them using `uvm_do` macro.

 Since `uvm_do` macro blocking, all these sequences will be implemented thru sequencer sequentially.